 Criminal Breach of Trust (CBT) is a serious offence under Singapore law that occurs when someone entrusted with property or assets dishonestly misuses or misappropriates them.
 CBT cases often arise in corporate settings, financial institutions, and even personal agreements where trust is a fundamental element.

-In Singapore, CBT is governed under Section 405 to 409 of the Penal Code, with varying penalties depending on the severity of the breach and the position of the accused.
+In Singapore, CBT is governed under Sections 405 to 409 of the Penal Code, with varying penalties depending on the severity of the breach and the position of the accused.
 If convicted, individuals may face heavy fines, imprisonment, or both.

 Who Can Be Charged With Criminal Breach Of Trust (CBT) In Singapore?